 Climate Crisis

-Our changing climate has become one of the biggest global threats to peace, security, human rights, and our environment.
+Our changing climate has become one of the biggest global threats to peace, health, human rights, and our environment.

-Two-thirds of extreme weather events in the last two decades were influenced by humans.
+Two-thirds of extreme weather events in the last 20 years were influenced by humans.
 Wildlife populations are plummeting, diseases are spreading faster, polar ice is melting, heat records are being broken year after year, and depleted resources are increasing violent conflict.
 Annually, 21.5 million people become climate refugees.

 ‘Once we start to act, hope is everywhere.
 So instead of looking for hope, look for action.
 Then, and only then, hope will come.’ - Greta Thunberg

-For German speakers, be sure to check out our sister site Bessere Welt Info and the essential Klima Krise guide with over 5,500 links.
+German speakers should check out our partner site, Bessere Welt Info and the comprehensive guide to the Klima Krise

 One of the worst revelations was that many of these gas and oil giants knew!
-From as early as 1977 internal researchers from Exxon made shockingly accurate predictions confirming the relationship between carbon emissions and rising temperatures.
-They publicly downplayed the risks for decades pushing climate change denial, and clever greenwashing campaigns.
+As early as 1977, internal researchers from Exxon made shockingly accurate predictions that confirmed the relationship between carbon emissions and rising temperatures.
+They publicly downplayed the risks for decades, pushing climate change denial and clever greenwashing campaigns.

 Learn all about climate targets such as 350 PPM safe carbon dioxide levels, the 2°C climate goal, and other important climate tipping points.
-Dive deep into the complex world of climate ethics and climate debt.
-Here we demonstrate how human rights are being impacted by climate change, how it deepens inequality and injustice.
+Dive deep into the complex world of climate ethics, debt and injustice.
+Here, we demonstrate how human rights are being impacted by climate change and how it deepens inequality.

 Diagram displaying the 8 largest oil companies.
 They are listed vertically and shown with their logos, revenues, profits, and employee numbers.